 Whether you are a new driver just learning to drive, it’s time to renew your Alberta driver’s license, or you are new to the province, this Alberta driver’s license guide will answer your questions and provide you with the information you need.

 Alberta uses a graduated driver’s licensing (GDL) system.
-The GDL license system was designed to ensure all new drivers gain the necessary experience, knowledge, instruction and support to pass the required road tests and knowledge test.
+The GDL license system was designed to ensure all new drivers gain the necessary experience, knowledge, instruction and support to pass the required road tests and knowledge tests.
 The GDL license is comprised of stage one learner and stage two probationary periods.

 The cost of an Alberta driver’s license depends on the number of years it’s valid.
 The maximum cost to renew your driver’s license is $93 for 5 years :